Crew Ends Week on Human Research and Space Physics

-Category: Space Hits: 0Russia’s ISS Progress 75 resupply ship is pictured with a Full Moon above the Earth’s horizon after undocking from the station.
+Category: Space Hits: 2Russia’s ISS Progress 75 resupply ship is pictured with a Full Moon above the Earth’s horizon after undocking from the station.
 Credits: NASA

 The work week is wrapping up with biology and physics aboard the International Space Station.
 The Expedition 65 residents also maintained the upkeep of plumbing, computer, and power systems.